dnagir/marky/README.md

 License
 ================================
 *TO BE DONE*

-The code can be used for any purpose except deploying it for commercial purposes, making competition to the the site owner.
+Parts of the code can be used in different applications but should not be deployed to production servers for commercial purposes, in order to avoid competition the owner of this web site.